Skip to content

 A player rejects an invite by issuing the team invite reject command.

 A player must have a valid invite to reject otherwise they just receive an error.
+Once rejected, the inviter is notified.

 Changing Team Ownership#

 Owners can make another team member an owner using the team setowner command with the new owner's name as the parameter.
+Once ownership transfers, the previous owner becomes a Sub-Owner.

 Kicking A Player#